Mad Composer Lab

 The Mad Composer Lab is a creative initiative founded by Kennedy Verrett, dedicated to pushing the boundaries of musical expression.
 Inspired by a legacy of American musical innovation, the MCL (Mad Composer Lab) draws upon the experimental spirit of composers like Julius Eastman, Lou Harrison, Olly Wilson, and Pauline Oliveros.

-A key focus of the MCL is interdisciplinary exploration, combining elements of music with research in Ecoacoustics, the study of the relationship between humans and the environment mediated through sound.
+A key focus of the MCL is interdisciplinary exploration, combining elements of music with research in Soundscape Ecology, the study of the relationship between humans and the environment mediated through sound.

 The MCL’s compositional approach is multifaceted, encompassing a wide range of genres and traditions, from ancient folk music to contemporary electronic soundscapes.